ASEPlab/ASEPlab/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**We are currently open for PhD applications who are interested in advanced separations.**

 We are  looking for new group members with passion, talent, and grit!